versionone/api-docs-staging/src/markdown-pages/bulk/createMany/index.md

 ## Create Many

-Multiple assets can be created in a single HTTP request using bulk API.
+Create many assets via a single HTTP request.

+### Example: Create two stories and a new scope

 #### HTTP Request